Silambarasan

-Silambarasan Tesingu Rajendar (born 3 February 1984), popularly known as Simbu or by his initials as STR, is an Indian actor, producer,director and playback singer who primarily works in Tamil cinema.
+Silambarasan Tesingu Rajendar (born 3 February 1983), popularly known as Simbu or by his initials as STR, is an Indian actor, filmmaker and musician who primarily works in Tamil cinema.
 He is a recipient of two Edison Awards and three SIIMA Awards.

 He is the eldest son of actor/director T. Rajendar.
 He began his acting career by playing roles as a child artist in films directed by his father, before his first lead role in his father's Kadhal Azhivathillai (2002).

 In 2004, he starred in Manmadhan which was a huge success and became a turning point in his acting career.
-He went on to star in several commercially successful films such as Saravana (2006), Vinnaithaandi Varuvaayaa (2010), Vaanam (2011), Chekka Chivantha Vaanam (2018) and Maanaadu (2021); He was nominated for the Filmfare Award for Best Actor – Tamil for his role in Vinnaithaandi Varuvaayaa.
+He went on to star in several commercially successful films such as Saravana (2006), Vinnaithaandi Varuvaayaa (2010), Vaanam (2011), Achcham Yenbadhu Madamaiyada (2016), Chekka Chivantha Vaanam (2018) and Maanaadu (2021).

 Early life

-Silambarasan TR was born on 3 February 1984 in Madras, Tamil Nadu, into a Tamil-speaking family, as the eldest child of T. Rajendar and Usha Rajendar.
+Silambarasan TR was born on 3 February 1983 in Madras, Tamil Nadu, as the eldest child of T. Rajendar, a Tamilian, and Usha Rajendar, a Telugu.
 He has a younger brother Kuralarasan, and a sister Ilakiya.
 From an early age, he has been a devout Hindu and an ardent follower of Lord Shiva.

 Silambarasan TR was educated at Don Bosco Matriculation Higher Secondary School, Chennai.
 He then studied at the Loyola College, Chennai.
 Silambarasan TR starred in many of his father's films as a child until 2002, when he acted in his father's Kadhal Azhivathillai, his first main role as a hero.

 Film career

 1984–2001

 Silambarasan appeared as a baby in the film Uravai Kaatha Kili held by his father T Rajendar.
-He started acting in several of his father's movies, including Thai Thangai Paasam, Oru Vasantha Geetham, En Thangai Kalyani, Enga Veetu Velan, Monisha En Monalisa, Oru Thayin Sabhatham, Samsara Sangeetham, Shanti Enathu Shanti, Pettredutha Pillai and Sabash Babu.
+He started acting in several of his father's movies, including En Thangai Kalyani, Samsara Sangeetham, Santhi Enathu Santhi, Enga Veetu Velan, Pettredutha Pillai, Sabash Babu, Oru Vasantha Geetham, Thai Thangai Paasam, Monisha En Monalisa and Sonnal Thaan Kaadhala.

 2002–2004

 Silambarasan played his first protagonist role in Kadhal Azhivathillai (2002), directed by his father.
 His second film was Dum (2003), which was loosely based on Jagannadh's 2002 Kannada film Appu.
-His release in 2003 was Alai.
+The next release was Alai (2003).

-Silambarasan had three releases in 2004; the first was Kovil which deals with the relationship between a Hindu boy and a Christian girl.
-After this, Silambarasan starred in Kuthu, a remake of the Telugu film Dil.
-Divya Spandana, played his love interest.
+Silambarasan had three releases in 2004; the first was Hari's direction Kovil which deals with the relationship between a Hindu boy and a Christian girl.
+After this, Silambarasan starred in Kuthu, a remake of the Telugu film Dil.The A. Venkatesh directorial was an all-centre hit and it took Simbu to the masses.
 His final release in 2004 was Manmadhan, co-starring with Jyothika for the first time, and the film became a turning point in his career.